All states are mandated by Federal law to include certain information in their Lease/Rental Agreements. For example, all agreements should include:

 - The amount of rent and security deposit due,

 - The date and location of when and where the rent is to be paid

 Not all states will have identical Lease/Rental Agreement requirements and often differ on some important issues.

-Familiarizing yourself with your state’s specific rules and regulations will help ensure you create a thorough and comprehensive Lease/Rental Agreement.
+Familiarizing yourself with Maryland’s specific rules and regulations will help ensure you create a thorough and comprehensive Lease Agreement.
 Doing so will help protect your financial and legal rights, and may help prevent future hassle or even a future lawsuit.

 The sample lease agreement below describes a contract between “Landlord” Clara Thomas and “Tenant” Eliza Harrow.
 She agrees to rent an apartment in Baltimore for $1,000 per month for a fixed term beginning on June 20, 2017 and ending on June 20, 2018.
 The tenant agrees to pay for all utilities and services for the Premises.